Cannyescent primed for big campaign opener at Randwick

 “It’s a bit like playing lotto I guess.”

-She said Pitstock took a keen interest in each of his horses, but Cannyescent was his and joy.
+She said Pitstock took a keen interest in each of his horses, but Cannyescent was his pride and joy.

 “Kevin is very heavily involved,” she said.